 Also known as a “slipped disc” or “bulging disc,” a herniated disc is when the soft inner core of a spinal disc is compressed past its limits.
 This results in that inner core pushing through the tough outer shell.
 This can cause incredible pain and limit mobility until the issue is resolved.
 While herniated discs tend to happen in the later adult years, they can also be caused by disease or trauma.

 Unfortunately, early identification of a herniated disc requires some form of medical testing.
 This is why it’s best practice to prevent the possibility of a herniated disc.
 However, most people are still determining if they initially have a herniated disc.
 If you have the following symptoms, you should consider getting checked.

-- Muscle Tears
+- Back Muscle Spasms

 Take the Next Step In Improving Your Health by Contacting SOHMA Integrative Medicine

 Our goal is to help you improve your health.
 You can contact us and ask about the Myers Cocktail, IV Therapy, Chiropractic care, or how our other health service lines can help you with your journey to improved health.

 Located in Long Beach, CA, we help individuals from the surrounding cities.